Customer referrals are undoubtedly one of the most effective methods of generating new opportunities.

 In much the same way that you wouldn’t ask for a promotion if you’ve had a poor month, you shouldn’t ask for a referral right after letting a customer down.

-Likewise, the most common time to ask for a referral is upon payment or once the project has come to a close.
+Likewise, the most common time to ask for a referral is once the project has come to a close.

 Consider for a moment, is this the most opportune time in your process to ask?